vintasoftware/playbook/checklists/alerts.md

 ## Uptime Robot

 - [ ] Django web application (production and staging) - [How to create this alert](https://blog.uptimerobot.com/need-only-the-down-or-up-notifications-you-are-covered/)
-- [ ] Flower (production and staging) - [How to create this alert](https://blog.uptimerobot.com/need-only-the-down-or-up-notifications-you-are-covered/)
+- [ ] Celery Flower (production and staging) - [How to create this alert](https://blog.uptimerobot.com/need-only-the-down-or-up-notifications-you-are-covered/)
 - [ ] Frontend application (production and staging) - [How to create this alert](https://blog.uptimerobot.com/need-only-the-down-or-up-notifications-you-are-covered/)
 - [ ] Third-party services - [How to create this alert](https://blog.uptimerobot.com/need-only-the-down-or-up-notifications-you-are-covered/)